liza8399/FinalProjectItAcademy/README.md

 ## Listeners:
 * TestListeners - created listeners with LOGGERs.
-* ElementActionListener - created listeners for actions.
+* SeleniumListener - created listeners for actions.

 ## Utils:
-* ConfigurationReader
+* ConfigurationReader - loading the browser value from the file configuration.properties but also overriding the value from the file.
-* DriverFactory
+* DriverFactory - creating WebDriver.
-* DriverManager
+* DriverManager - responsible for managing the WebDriver object and ensuring its creation and proper termination in a multi-threaded environment.
-* JSExecutorUtils
+* JSExecutorUtils - utils for work with elements, that could be non-interactive.
-* ScreenshotUtils - for screenshots
+* ScreenshotUtils - for screenshots.
 * Waiters

 ## Resources:
-* allure properties - to specify settings for the Allure report
+* allure.properties - to specify settings for the Allure report
 * configuration.properties
 * log4j2.properties - to specify settings for log4j2